yongchin0821/awesome-cron/README.md

 To know how to install it, see [Installation](./packages/components//README.md).

-It is page interaction friendly, Easy to use.
+It is Page Interaction Friendly, Easy To Use.

 ## Features